A Patient’s Guide To

 Lifting: No lifting with your operative arm for 6-8 weeks.

 Housework: Any activity you can do with one hand is allowed.

 Sports: No sports for 3-6 months or per your doctor’s instructions.

 You will be scheduled for a clinic visit 7-10 days after surgery.
 After the first visit

 you will return again in 4-6 weeks.
-Other visits are based on your progress.
+Other visits are based on your needs.

-Below are some of the first exercises you might be taught.
+Below are some of the exercises you might be taught.
 Please note that some of

 them might not be right for you.
 Your doctor and Occupational Therapist will talk